Mrtenz/FindETH/README.md

 [![Build Status](https://travis-ci.com/Mrtenz/FindETH.svg?branch=master)](https://travis-ci.com/Mrtenz/FindETH)

-A tool to help you find your Ether or Ethereum address, by scanning a bunch of derivation paths.
+A tool to help you find your Ethereum address, Ether or tokens, by scanning a bunch of derivation paths.
 It currently supports Ledger and Trezor devices and mnemonic phrases.
 It has experimental support for Ledger devices over Bluetooth.

 <https://findeth.io>